KarishmaMPatil/Placement-Batch/AWS/LoadBalaning.md

-# Load Balancing: Interview Q&A in Conversational Style
+# Load Balancing: Interview Q&A

 ## 1. When would you choose an Application Load Balancer (ALB) over a Network Load Balancer (NLB), and vice versa?